Apps

 entities

-In the entities section of the App manifest, you can extend existing resources, define custom profiles, or hook into lifecycle:
+In the entities section of the App manifest, you can extend existing resources, define custom profiles, or hook into the lifecycle:

 entities: